annnhuang/annnhuang.github.io/index.md

 title: Hello
 ---

 ## Hi, my name is Ann.
+Welcome to my personal blog.

-### I love to travel, take photos, write, and conduct research on topics I find interesting.
+### I love to travel, take photos, and write about random things.

+I love dogs and cats.
 I am a proud mama of two british shorthairs that are angels by night, devils by early morning.
 Back home I also have a courageous orange tabby and a super extroverted but insecure 1 year-old mountain dog.

 {% include image-gallery.html folder="assets/images/home" %}

 I grew up in a small village filled with rice paddy fields in Taiwan, one of the most beautiful places on earth in my opinion.
 I have been living in Europe for more than 5 years now, and I do really miss the lush and massive mountain backdrops.
 I also miss being surrounded by the deep blueness of the Pacific, the heavy downpours ([sounds like this](https://www.youtube.com/watch?v=zkFcANp-eLo&ab_channel=INDOVILLAGE)) and the [sounds of cicada](https://www.youtube.com/watch?v=xj7ylgj2JlQ&ab_channel=CatTrumpet) that brings back fond memories.

-Currently I live in Leiden, Netherlands.
-Prior to this I was living in Germany, specifically Osnabrück and Munich.
+I am based in Leiden, Netherlands.
+Prior to this I was in Germany, specifically Osnabrück and Munich.